EvolvedWeb/evowc/README.md

 > You can use private member functions by starting the function name with `#` both here and for the acctual function name. ([JavaScript private class fields](https://devdocs.io/javascript/classes/private_class_fields))

-All event handlers receive one argument.
-That is the `event`.
+All event handlers receive two arguments.
+The first is the `event`. and the second is `data`. `data` is the same as `event.target.dataSet`

 You can not pass any parameters into the event handler.
 Instead you add data attributes with anything you need to access in the event handler.
-For example you can have several buttons to change the component's locale and each has a different value for the attribute `data-locale` like this:
+For example you can have several buttons call the same method to change the component's locale.
+Each button has a different value for the attribute `data-locale` like this:

 ``` xml